Kathy Maister's Start Cooking

 Sesame oil has a very strong flavor and fragrance.
 It is often used as a flavor enhancer rather than for frying.
 You can buy a light colored sesame oil that has a less intense flavor than the dark sesame oil.

-Buying the *Trinity*, at a minimum, is a wise choice if you plan on doing stir fry.
+Buying these 3 at a minimum, is a wise choice if you plan on doing stir fry.

 Cheers!